 CAG also agreed to progress a second stage reform process focusing on the responsibilities and liability of digital platforms for defamatory content published online, as well as other issues Attorneys-General ask the DWP to consider.

-The Model Defamation Provisions were endorsed by the Standing Committee of Attorneys-General (the Council's predecessor) in 2005.
-Each state and territory enacted legislation to implement the provisions.
-While responsibility for defamation law falls to individual states and territories, a national approach to reform is essential to keep pace with the digital age where online publications cross state boundaries.
+The Model Defamation Provisions were endorsed in 2005 and each state and territory enacted legislation to implement the provisions.
+While responsibility for defamation law falls to individual states and territories, a national approach to reform is essential.

 Led by the NSW Department of Communities and Justice, the Defamation Working Party invited feedback on draft amendments to the Model Defamation Provisions [PDF, 234kb].
 An unofficial consolidation [PDF, 441kb] was also prepared to assist review, which tracks the draft amendments to the existing Model Defamation Provisions.

 The accompanying Background Paper [PDF, 455kb] explained the policy rationale for the proposed amendments and confirmed the position of the Council of Attorneys-General on each question raised in the Discussion Paper which was released in February 2019 [PDF, 700kb].